GhostasDead/DownVidas/README.md

 * Attach "playlist index" to the filename of each video, but only if playlist URL.
 * Remove emojis from filenames for compatiblity with certain file systems.
 * Embed English, Arabic and Japanese subtitles into video file to avoid clutter.
-* Embed also thumbnails and metadata for maximum experinece.
+* Embed also thumbnails and metadata for maximum experienece.
 * Try to download closest quality to the one selected, if exact quality not available.
 * Prefer `AVC/H264` quality over `VP9` and `AV01`, to be compatible with common devices.
 * List all playlist/channel videos' `titles` with their `duration` and `uploader_id` before download.